Garden State Plaza: Blue laws

-Due to New Jersey state blue laws that only apply in Bergen County and more restrictive limitations in place in Paramus restricting business on Sunday, Garden State Plaza is almost completely closed on Sundays, except for some of the restaurants and the movie theater, all of which have special Sunday entrances.
+Due to New Jersey state blue laws that only apply in Bergen CountyBrennan, John.
+"11 things you might not know about Bergen County's blue laws", The Record, June 23, 2017.
+Accessed January 28, 2018.
+"A key moment in time was the 1959 vote to allow each of New Jersey's 21 counties to make individual decisions on blue laws.
+Ten counties preferred the status quo — at first.
+Hudson County voters decided in 1985 to become the 20th of 21 counties to repeal the state's blue laws." and more restrictive limitations in place in Paramus restricting business on Sunday, Garden State Plaza is almost completely closed on Sundays, except for some of the restaurants and the movie theater, all of which have special Sunday entrances.
 On Sundays, Garden State Plaza's parking lot is accessible only from the Route 4 and Route 17 access points.
 Gates are down so that the access roads from the secondary streets are blocked.
 The Paramus Borough Code forbids the performance of any "worldly employment" on Sunday, with very limited exceptions.
 These laws were enacted shortly after Garden State Plaza opened, out of fear that the mall would cause high levels of traffic congestion on the highways in the borough.
-During the aftermath of Hurricane Sandy, Governor of New Jersey Chris Christie issued an executive order that suspended the state's blue laws, allowing stores to be open on Sunday, November 4, 2012, for the benefit of those severely affected by the hurricane.
-A week later, after a public outcry that included the mayor of Paramus announcing that the borough would continue to enforce its own restrictions, the state's blue laws were put back into effect.
+During the aftermath of Hurricane Sandy, Governor of New Jersey Chris Christie issued an executive order that suspended the state's blue laws, allowing stores to be open on Sunday, November 4, 2012, for the benefit of those severely affected by flooding and/or power outages caused by the hurricane.
+A week later, after public outcry that included the mayor of Paramus announcing that the borough would continue to enforce its own restrictions, the state's blue laws were put back into effect.